Pre-nuptial Agreements in England are often regarded as binding though the court retains discretion as to whether an agreement should be enforced.

 - Where there are children from a previous relationship.

-- One party is wealthier than the other or has been married previously.
+- Where one party is wealthier than the other or has been married previously.

-- One party is at risk of insolvency due to business downturns or other issues.
+- Where one party is at risk of insolvency due to business downturns or other issues.

 - Couples getting married after having already cohabited and considering combining finances.